Aggregator of Electric Vehicles Bidding in Nordic FCR-D Markets: A Chance-Constrained Program: Conclusion and future work

 \section{Conclusion and future work}

-The stability of the future power grid is challenged by increased renewable and less stable fossil-fuel-based generation.
-Demand flexibility contains significant, untapped potential in this regard.
-We investigated how a portfolio of grid-connected \acp{ev} can deliver \ac{fcrd} in Denmark through an aggregator, thus earning money while balancing large frequency disturbances in the power grid.
-We showed how an aggregator can model the newly invented P90 from the Danish \ac{tso} while adhering to \ac{ler} requirements using a \ac{jccp} with two approximations: (i) ALSO-X and (ii) \ac{cvar}.
+The frequency stability of the power grid is increasingly challenged by the growing penetration of renewable energy sources with their stochastic supply patterns.
+At the same time, demand flexibility, particularly from grid-connected assets such as EVs, holds significant untapped potential for grid balancing.
+In this study, we investigate how a portfolio of grid-connected EVs can be utilized to provide FCR-D services in Denmark, thus contributing to grid stability while allowing the aggregator to profit.
+Specifically, we analyze how the aggregator can operate within the framework of the newly implemented $\rm{P90}$ requirement set by the Danish system operator while ensuring compliance with the $\rm{LER}$ constraint.

-A significant synergy was identified upon aggregation of \acp{ev}, as the quantity of flexibility enabled for \ac{fcrd} bidding increased for larger portfolios, yielding higher aggregator profits and less uncertainty of available flexibility. \ac{cvar} appeared as a conservative approximation method compared to ALSO-X. ALSO-X fully explored the allowed frequency of overbids, i.e., the 10\% threshold, while \ac{cvar}'s rate of overbids was less than half of ALSO-X's, thus not leveraging the full potential of the P90 rule.
+We develop a joint chance-constrained optimization model to guide the bidding decision-making of the aggregator.
+This model is solved through two solution strategies: the ALSO-X algorithm, which iteratively solves a linear program with relaxed binary variables, and the CVaR approximation, which offers a more conservative and linearized alternative.

+Our analysis revealed a strong synergy effect from aggregating EVs.
+Larger portfolios of EVs enabled a higher quantity of flexibility for FCR-D bidding, resulting in increased profits for the aggregator and a more stable availability of flexibility.
+Notably, the CVaR method provided more conservative bidding results, bidding less aggressively and not fully exploiting the $10$\% reserve shortfall threshold, while the ALSO-X method leveraged the full flexibility potential.
+As a result, the latter method achieved higher profits but also carried a greater risk of overbidding.

-In general, bids were especially limited by the \ac{ler} constraint reserving 20\% of the downward bid in upward flexibility.
-Hence, future work should investigate how these challenges could be mitigated, as it would be of interest for both the aggregator and the \ac{tso} to leverage more of the portfolio flexibility into the market.
-From the aggregator perspective, we suggest introducing a more diverse technology portfolio, which could further reduce the uncertainty of available flexibility.
-From a \ac{tso}'s perspective, it would be of interest to further compare the added security of supply versus exposed liquidity and procurement costs when modifying the \ac{ler} constraints.
-Here the requirement of reserving 20\% flexibility in the opposite direction to control the SoC was found significantly more constraining than the 20-minute full response requirement.
+A key limitation on the bidding capacity was the $\rm{LER}$ requirement, which requires aggregator to reserve $20$\% of their downwards bids in upwards flexibility.
+Future work could explore whether this constraint can be improved, as relaxing the $\rm{LER}$ requirement could allow the aggregator to bid more flexibility into the market, benefiting both the aggregator and the system operator.
+From the aggregator’s perspective, incorporating a more diverse set of technologies into the portfolio may help reduce the uncertainty in available flexibility, further improving the bidding decision-making.
+On the system operator's side, it would be valuable to analyze the trade-offs between supply security, market liquidity, and procurement costs when adjusting the $\rm{LER}$ requirement.